 Comparing Medical Liens and Pre-Settlement Funding

 When dealing with the aftermath of an accident or injury, covering medical expenses while awaiting a legal settlement can be challenging.
-Two common financial solutions are medical liens and pre-settlement funding.
+Two common financial solutions are medical liens and settlement loan.
 Both options aim to provide financial relief, but they operate differently.

 Differences in Purpose